About the Test

-The purpose of a chloride test is to measure the amount of chloride in a sample of body fluid.
+The purpose of this test is to measure the amount of chloride in a sample of body fluid.
 Testing can determine if there are abnormalities in the body’s acid-base (pH) balance.
 A chloride test may be ordered for several reasons:

-- Diagnosis: Diagnostic testing is used to find the cause of a patient’s symptoms.
-Chloride testing may be used to diagnose acid-base disorders.
-Acid-base disorders are not diseases themselves.
-Instead, they signal the presence of an underlying health condition that is causing the acid-base imbalance in the body.
+- Diagnosis: This testing is used to find the cause of your symptoms.
+Chloride testing may be used to diagnose acid-base disorders, which are not diseases themselves.
+Instead, they signal the presence of an underlying health condition causing the body’s acid-base imbalance.

-- Monitoring: Monitoring tests are used to observe the condition of a patient over time.
+- Monitoring: These tests are used to observe your condition over time.
 Chloride tests may be used to assess the effectiveness of treatments for acid-base disorders and their underlying cause.

 What does the test measure?

 Chloride testing measures the level of chloride in the blood or urine.

 Chloride is an electrolyte present in body fluids.
 Electrolytes are minerals that hold an electrical charge.
 Their levels are closely linked to the body’s balance and body fluids’ pH, the level of a fluid’s acidity or alkalinity.
 This is also called acid-base balance.

 The acid-base balance in the body is carefully controlled by the lungs, kidneys, and chemical processes that make up for small changes in the body’s pH.
 An acid-base disorder develops if the body cannot compensate for these changes in pH.